rydrman/itunes-to-spotify/README.md

-# Spotr
+# iTunes to Spotify

-A spotify console client build in go using the spotify webAPI
+A console utility for exporint gitunes libraries into spotify

 # License

-Spotr is licensed under the [MIT License](LICENSE)
+This code is licensed under the [MIT License](LICENSE)